 Lake Tahoe is the most beautiful alpine lake in the world, in our humble opinion.
+(The above photo, of the rainbow, was taken at Camp Richardson on a fall evening just after a downpour.)
 We frequently visit Lake Tahoe for overnight getaways or just drive up for the day to relax for a while and enjoy the vistas and all the wonders of nature.
 We are just over an hour’s drive to South Lake Tahoe.

 Highway 88 is the first highway in America to be designated a Scenic Highway.
 Once you make your first drive on Highway 88 you’ll know why.
 There are scenic stops so you can gander at the snow covered mountains or wonder at views of all the valleys.
 Highway 88 goes from Stockton, down in the flat land, over Carson Pass to Gardnerville, NV.
 It junctions with Highway 89 that goes to Lake Tahoe.

-Electra is an old spot in the Sierra foothills founded by the Pacific Gas & Electric Co. in the late 1880’s it was the site of a hydroelectric power plant which generated electricity for a large part of the Central Valley of California and the Sierra Foothills.
+Electra is an old spot in the Sierra foothills founded by the Pacific Gas & Electric Co. in the late 1880’s.
+It was the site of a hydroelectric power plant which generated electricity for a large part of the Central Valley of California and the Sierra Foothills.
 The old power plant still stands today, small in size and operating at a much-reduced capacity, but it’s a great a place for a picnic and to enjoy an afternoon of swimming.
-(Pick-up one of the Day Trip Flyers from the information center credenza in the foyer to the Great Room.)
+(Pick-up information about Day Trip from Daryl’s Ponderings from May 2016).

 Not only are we in the heart of the Fair Play Wine Country, we are in the center of lots of Gold Country history and attractions.
 Nature abounds in every direction in the Sierra Foothills.